OlivierCC/spfx-photopile-web-part/README.md

 ## How to use it

-By compiling this code on a configured workstation, you can test this web part
+By compiling this code on a configured workstation, you can test this web part on your local SharePoint workbench or on a developer site.
+Please follow the tutorials in the SPFx tutorial to know the process : https://github.com/SharePoint/sp-dev-docs/wiki/Setup-SharePoint-Tenant

+You can also test this web part directly as SharePoint App (spapp package).

+**Please note that the SharePoint Framework (SPFx) is currently in public preview, so this kind of client side web part are not supported in a production site.**